A Tweak Shop Guide to

 Handling Vacuum Tubes

 Simple: DON'T. Tubes don't appreciate contact with oils and such from your hands.
 Oils and dirt build up on the glass envelope of the tube, eventually causing it to run hotter than it should, shortening its life.
-If you have to remove or replace a tube, consider using the electro-harmonix Tube Glove to grab it.
+If you have to remove or replace a tube, wait until it's cooled, then use a paper towel or lint-free cloth to grab it.

 When removing a tube from its socket be sure you don't jam it back and forth trying to pry it out; gentler is better, here.
 Grip the tube firmly and pull straight up while gently rocking it a couple of millimeters from side to side if necessary.
 You should be able to remove even the most stubborn tubes in this fashion.